-Inaccurate responses may occur in all data provided to the Institute, and the Institute does not have direct access to hospital records to determine the accuracy of the data provided.
-However, the Institute undertakes extensive validations on receipt of data.
+States and territories are primarily responsible for the quality of the data they provide.
+However, the AlHW undertakes extensive validations on receipt of data.
 Data are checked for valid values, logical consistency and historical consistency.
 Where possible, data in individual data sets are checked with data from other data sets.
 Potential errors are queried with jurisdictions, and corrections and resubmissions may be made in response to these edit queries.

-The AIHW does not adjust data to account for possible data errors or missing or incorrect values.
+The AlHW does not adjust data to account for possible data errors.

 The Indigenous status data are of sufficient quality for statistical reporting purposes for the following jurisdictions: NSW, Vic, Qld, SA, WA, NT (NT public hospitals only).
+National totals include these six jurisdictions only.
+Indigenous status data are reported for Tasmania and ACT with caveats until further audits of the quality of data in these jurisdictions are completed.